Role of the judge

 Judges in Ireland are appointed by the President acting on the advice of the Government.

-In most cases, the Government decides who to appoint as a judge after it has been advised by the Judicial Appointments Advisory Board.
-This Board identifies and informs the Government about suitable barristers and solicitors who have applied for the job.
-The Judicial Appointments Advisory Board was established by law under Section 13 of the Court and Court Officers Act 1995.
-Membership of the Judicial Appointments Board consist of the Chief Justice, President of the Court of Appeal, President of the High Court, President of the Circuit Court, President of the District Court, the Attorney General, a practicing barrister, solicitor and 3 Ministerial appointments.
+Until 2025, the Government, in most cases, decided who to appoint as a judge after it had been advised by the Judicial Appointments Advisory Board.
+This Board identified and informed the Government about suitable barristers and solicitors who have applied for the job.
+The Government was not bound by the advice and recommendations of the Judicial Appointments Advisory Board.

 Judges must have at least 10 years’ experience as a barrister or solicitor before being appointed to the District Court and at least 12 years’ experience before being appointed to the High Court, Court of Appeal or the Supreme Court.
-Usually they have many more years of experience before they are appointed.
+Usually, they have many more years of experience before they are appointed.

 Complaints about judges